All Products

 Note

-The aliyun-instrument instruction handles the initialization and non-intrusive instrumentation of the ARMS Python agent.
+The aliyun-instrument prefix handles initialization and non-intrusive instrumentation of the ARMS Python agent.

-• If you use gevent coroutines, you must set the GEVENT_ENABLE=true environment variable.
+If you use gevent coroutines, set the GEVENT_ENABLE environment variable to true.

 from gevent import monkey